Wielbark, Warmian-Masurian Voivodeship: 20th century

 In the beginning of World War I, Willenberg was occupied by Russian troops in the Battle of Tannenberg (1914).
 On August 30, 1914, 16,100 Russian soldiers were captured in a battle near Willenberg.
 The commander of the Russian Second Army, General Samsonov, committed suicide in a forest just south of Willenberg.

 During the Polish-Soviet war, a plebiscite was organized to determine if the town should remain in Germany or be attached to Poland, which just regained independence.
 The Germans attacked and terrorized local Poles both before and after the plebiscite.
 On July 11, 1920, 1,581 citizens voted to remain in Weimar Germany’s East Prussia and 24 to join the Second Polish Republic in the East Prussian plebiscite.
 Afterwards posters were hung out in the town demanding that “traitors who voted for Poland” leave the town within three days with their belongings.

 Due to the Nazi Party's significant success in Masuria in the 1932 elections, Adolf Hitler visited the area in April 1932 and gave a speech in the town.
 In August 1939, Germany introduced martial law in the region, which allowed for increasing and blatant persecution of Poles.

 At the beginning of World War II, in September 1939, German troops invaded Poland towards Mława and Warsaw from the area.
 In January 1945, the town was taken over by the Red Army from Nazi Germany.
 Due to the fast Soviet advance, large parts of the populace remained in the town or were overrun on their flight.
-After World War II, the remaining German populace was expelled in accordance with the Potsdam Agreement and the town became again part of Poland.
+After World War II, the remaining German populace was expelled and the town was transferred to Poland in accordance with the Potsdam Agreement.
 The historic Polish name Wielbark was confirmed as official by the Commission for the Determination of Place Names.